ALL EVENTS Order by: Date / title

 A Young Vic Taking Part Production.
 It’s small versus big.
 It’s pressures of the future.
 It’s everything being stacked against you and all options feeling equally terrible.
 One step away from disaster, there’s only one instruction: start swimming.

-We all have a nationality.
-For some, it's like eye-colour.
-For others it's a straitjacket.
 For some, it fits the borders of a state.
 Others want to draw new borders so they fit (...)

 Being a small-time drug dealer is tough.
 Especially when your old man owes £6,000 to a loan shark who’s got a tattoo of Beyoncé on his neck.
 Comedy from acclaimed writer Alan Harris (Paines Plough, National Theatre Wales).